It’s been about 48 hours and we’re still de-hyping from BattleSnake 2015, so there’s a lot to cover here.

 The final ended around 8:00 and we all went out for drinks but, as you can see above, the Battlesnake did not end there.
 Every game start and end were piped into a slack channel and, when we all got home, there were still people launching games all through the night (and are still playing as I write this).

 Again, a huge thanks to everyone that came out and made Battlesnake2015 the success that it was.
-Now we look ahead to Battlesnake2016!
+Now we look ahead to BattleSnake2016!
 Will it be bombersnake?
 Snakenoid?
 TankSnakes?
-Feel free to hit us with suggestions @send_with_us – We definitely won’t get tired of talking about it for a long while.
-Remember, Battlesnake is open to anyone, so don’t think you can never make another go at it just because you’re graduating!
+We definitely won’t get tired of talking about it for a long while.
+Remember, BattleSnake is open to everyone, so if you missed this year, you’ll get another chance.

 We’ll also leave the game server up for a while longer, so if you want to try your hand at making a snake, check out the documentation and face off against our staff snakes… which I’m going to go work on some more.